MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 -   HortonWorks HDP 1.3.0, HDP 2.0.0, HDP 2.1.0, HDP 2.2.0, HDP 2.3.0
 -   MapR 3.0.2, MapR 3.0.3, MapR 3.1.0, MapR 3.1.1, MapR 4.0.1, MapR 4.0.2 (provided this version of MapR has been updated to mapr-patch-4.0.2.29870.GA30600; contact MapR to obtain the patch), MapR 4.1

-If you have such a Hadoop cluster and would like to install Microsoft R Server, follow the instructions in the [*Microsoft R Services Hadoop Configuration Guide*](http://go.microsoft.com/fwlink/?LinkID=698569&clcid=0x409), which is part of the Linux installer distribution.
+If you have such a Hadoop cluster and would like to install Microsoft R Server, follow the instructions in the [*Microsoft R Server Hadoop Configuration Guide*](http://go.microsoft.com/fwlink/?LinkID=698569&clcid=0x409), which is part of the Linux installer distribution.

 ## Running the Examples in the Getting Started Guide